partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 -   One tuple may have an attribute `x` while another tuple may not have this attribute

--   In one tuple of a collection an attribute `x` may be of type, e.g., string, while in another tuple of the same collection the same attribute `x` may be of a different type -- e.g, array.
+-   In one tuple of the collection an attribute `x` may be of one type, e.g., string, while in another tuple of the same collection the same attribute `x` may be of a different type -- e.g, array.